Dragiša Kašiković: Death

-In the early morning hours of 19 June 1977, Kašiković and his nine-year-old stepdaughter Ivanka Milosevich were brutally murdered in the headquarters of the Sloboda newspaper by agents of the UDBA.
+In the early morning hours of 19 June 1977, Kašiković and his nine-year-old stepdaughter Ivanka Milosevich were brutally murdered in the Chicago headquarters.
 Kašiković, sitting at his typewriter, was stabbed with a sharp knife 64 times.
 Hearing the commotion, his stepdaughter ran out and was stabbed 54 times.
 The murder case remains unsolved.

 He is interred in the cemetery of the Saint Sava Serbian Orthodox Monastery in Libertyville, Illinois.